 4. Use an IR35 friendly job board / marketplace

-99% of the job boards out there aren't focussed on contractors (👋 Hello, can you hear us?!) and so don't really help with finding contracts outside IR35 besides just searching for "outside IR35".
+99% of the job boards out there aren't focused on contractors (👋 Hello, can you hear us?!) and so don't really help with finding outside IR35 contracts besides just searching for "outside IR35".

 Fortunately, there is a new breed of job boards that explicitly focus on the needs of contractors.

 Our transparent job board for tech contractors enables outside IR35 contractors to easily browse and filter contracts by the criteria that matters to them—such as remote roles and specific skills.